TrifanBogdan24/TrifanBogdan24/README.md

 The primary method, `regression`, accepts parameters such as dataset path, selected features, learning rate, and number of iterations.
 It outputs a tuple containing the final parameters and error metrics.

+Moreover, in order to automate the process of testing the `Scala` source code with `sbt`, I implemented a `CI` pipeline on [`GitHub Actions`](https://github.com/features/actions) specifically for this purpose.

   </details>
 </details>